-The Fullers360 Auckland to Motutapu return ferry is suspending its visitor services.
-We hope to get you back cruising to this incredible part of the Hauraki Gulf shortly, please check in with us soon.
+The Fullers360 Auckland to Motutapu Island return ferry is taking a break from its scheduled services.
+We hope to be back cruising to this incredible part of the Hauraki Gulf shortly, please check back in with us soon.

 Walk from the volcanic Rangitoto Island to Motutapu’s lush, green landscape steeped in Maori history.

 - Begin at Rangitoto Wharf, the main arrival point for the Rangitoto ferry.

 - Follow the Coastal Track to round the southern coast of Rangitoto for approximately 2 hours, before arriving at Islington Bay Wharf.

 - From there, cross the causeway over to Motutapu, and connect to the Motutapu Walkway.

 - The walk to Home Bay Wharf will take approximately 1.5 hours, crossing through farmsteads and climbing to the island’s highest lookout point for commanding views across the Hauraki Gulf.

 Please note: This walk will take approximately 3.5 hours to complete in one direction.
 Check the Motutapu ferry timetable to make sure you plan your walk for a day the ferry is operating a return from Home Bay Wharf.